Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 Did you notice there are some ```?``` in ```workclass```, ```native country``` and ```occupation``` level.
 Its hard to make a guess what these entries could be.
 Probably some people did not want to disclose these details.
 If we remove these entries we will loose 2399 entries of which most of them are in the occupation column.
 Lets keep them for now.<br>

-Now lets see what proportion of people in each variable above lie in which income bracket.
+Now lets see what proportion of people in each feature above lie in which income bracket.
 Please note these are proportions and while making any conclusion we should have a look at Figure 3 to Figure 6 above to see how much data exists in each category.

 ![Data_available_10](../imgs/Analysis_Income_prediction_native.png)